RadicalLedger/did-siop-lib/README.md

         // get default set of metadata
         let temp_md:SiopMetadataSupported = {...SIOP_METADATA_SUPPORTED}

-        // set scopes to "openid" only
-        temp_md.scopes = ["openid];
+        // set scopes supported to "openid" only, so the request validate must have "openid" as scope temp_md.scopes = ["openid];

         // use the new metadata set to validate the request